LeoZandvliet/TransipDNSToTable/README.md

 This looks nice when displayed by the browser, but is terrible to copy to an spreadsheet program or most other programs that handle tables well.

 Therefore I wrote [this piece of javascript](bookmark-content.txt) that can be added as bookmark in Google Chrome, Firefox, etc by adding a bookmark with the contents of the file `bookmark-content.txt`.
-A human readable version is (located in the src directory)[https://github.com/LeoZandvliet/TransipDNSToTable/blob/master/src/bookmark-content.txt].
+A human readable version is [located in the src directory](https://github.com/LeoZandvliet/TransipDNSToTable/blob/master/src/bookmark-content.txt).

 Then the divs are replace with an old school tabel like so, which is easy to be copied and pasted into other applications: